Home Energy Management Systems (HEMS): Efficient solutions for your home

 • New electricity tariffs: Starting in 2025, the bill would require all electricity suppliers to offer dynamic tariffs to allow consumers to shift electricity purchases to lower-cost periods when renewable energy feeds into the grid are high.

-• Fewer bureaucratic hurdles: Previously, for example, a device could only be approved for use by the German Federal Office for Information Security (BSI) if it had all the minimum functionalities required by law at that time, including complex functions such as remote control of equipment and consumer devices.
-A gradual market launch with subsequent application updates, on the other hand, was not previously envisaged.
-This is now being changed.
-The law allows an "agile rollout."
-In a time-limited phase, functions may be introduced gradually via updates.
+• Fewer bureaucratic hurdles: Previously, for example, a device could only be approved for use by the Federal Office for Information Security (BSI) if it had all the minimum functionalities required by law at that time, including complex functions such as the remote control of systems and consumer devices.
+However, a gradual market launch with subsequent application updates was not previously planned.
+This is now changing, as the law allows an "agile rollout": functions may be introduced gradually via updates in a time-limited phase.

 Make an appointment with us now.